tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Integrity: Data sent over the channel cannot be modified by attackers.

-These properties should be true even in the face of an attacker who controls the channel, as described in {{?RFC3552}}.
+These properties should be true even in the face of an attacker who has complete control of the network, as described in {{?RFC3552}}.
 See {{security-analysis}} for a more complete statement of the relevant security properties.